Optimum Spectrum Extension for PAPR Reduction of DFT-s-OFDM: Introduction

 We then address the PAPR minimization for FDSS-SE with a fixed FDSS window, leveraging and adapting the bounds from~\cite{KimTVT18,TENCON18} to determine the optimal SE size and frequency shift.
 We show that symmetric extension in~\cite{Nokia21} is optimal for $\pi/2$-BPSK but not for regular QAMs, where single-side extension~\cite{SlimaneTVT07} performs better but still not optimal.
 The optimal shifts for regular QAMs are provided and its PAPR gain shown to be well-anticipated by the bounds.
 More importantly, we study the optimal SE size for PAPR minimization.
 This optimum depends strongly on the FDSS window, differs between $\pi/2$-BPSK and regular QAMs, and is largely independent of the SE’s frequency shift or the allocated bandwidth (in proportion).
 All together, the optimized shift and SE size enable us to evaluate the best PAPR gain of FDSS with SE compared to FDSS without SE, showing that FDSS-SE provides the best PAPR reduction with QPSK compared to $\pi/2$-BPSK or higher-order QAMs.

 Next, we examine the spectral efficiency of FDSS-SE.
 While conventional wisdom would suggest that SE always reduces rate, we derive a generic capacity expression for DFT-s-OFDM with FDSS-SE and the combining receiver of~\cite{Nokia21}.
-Our generic FDSS-SE approach simplifies the prior formulation of this receiver, and the capacity result shows that there is another SE size for maximizing the rate, dependent of the FDSS window and independent of the bandwidth, but, unlike the PAPR-optimal SE size, dependent also of the SNR.
-The PAPR-optimal and rate-optimal SE sizes differ, but a balanced choice can improve both metrics simultaneously.
+Our generic FDSS-SE approach simplifies the prior formulation of this receiver, and the capacity result shows that there is another SE size for maximizing the rate, dependent of the FDSS window and nearly invariant of the bandwidth, but, unlike the PAPR-optimal SE size, dependent also of the SNR.

+For both metrics, PAPR and rate, analysis and results are supported by a semi-analytical approach based on numerical optimization of theoretical bounds.
+The PAPR-optimal and rate-optimal SE sizes are in general different, providing a bounded range of relevant SE sizes within which a balanced choice can improve both metrics simultaneously.

 The rest of the paper is as follows: Section II presents the DFT-s-OFDM transmitter model with FDSS-SE.
 Section III discusses accurate PAPR computation, compare with the CM its relevance for FDSS-SE study.
 Section IV analyzes FDSS-SE optimization for PAPR minimization.
 Section V covers the receiver model and spectral efficiency aspects.
 The paper is concluded in Section VI.